Last week as I was checking my Facebook feed, I stumbled upon this quote on one of my friend’s timeline:

 My theory is that when a negastar starts spewing out vitriols, people might believe at first.
 But when the “recruits” realize that all they hear is negativity and their happy disposition gets dampened when the negastar is present, they will start to resent the negastar.

 I told them that if we make patol (sorry for the conyo-ness!), we were stooping to her level.
 I had a difficult time convincing my associates (and myself!) to stay above it all because our instinct talaga was to defend our puri (hehehe).

 It did not take that long that I was proven right, thank goodness!
-The toxic person’s “recruits” did not join her, much to her dismay.
+The toxic person’s “recruits” did not join her in going away, much to her dismay.
 The “recruits” probably saw our sincerity in what we do and perhaps admired how we stayed above it instead of getting down and dirty with her.

 Yes, the likes of Ivy Aguas (the anti-martyr are the current (current being the operative term) toast of the town for their entertaining confrontation scenes.

 But it is Mona Lisa and her opposite-of-scandalous mysterious, quiet smile that has been revered and has been making an impact for centuries. 😉